eizoflexscan/Bigboards_Dockers/docker-rstudio-server-master/README.md

 #### Step 1 : Load pre-existing image
 Tells Docker which image your image is based on with the "FROM" keyword.
 In our case, we'll use the Bigboards base image bigboards/base-__arch__ as the foundation to build our app.

+Alternatively
+We first download a pre-prepared RStudio Docker container created by the Rocker team led by Dirk Eddelbuettel.
+This is what our custom image will be based upon.
+Here we download a variant that also loads RStudio and all of Hadley’s packages to give us a great base to work from.

+Most of the below is gleaned from the Rocker Wiki.

 ```sh
 FROM bigboards/base-__arch__
 ```